 Diagnosis is made by PCR.

-Treatment is mainly supportive, but tecorivimat has been approved for use; cidofovir and the investigational drug brincidofovir (CMX001) may be considered.
+Treatment is mainly supportive, but tecovirimat and brincidofovir have been approved for use; cidofovir may be considered.

-Vaccination is highly protective, but rare complications (about 1:10,000) can be serious.
+Vaccination is highly protective, but rare complications from replication-competent virus vaccine (about 1:10,000) can be serious.

 Immunity fades over decades.